 Denton Diablos FC – USL-2

 Launched in 2019, the Diablos play in Denton.
 They play in the Lone Star Conference of the South Region in the NPSL Mid South Conference of USL-2.
-They sometimes run a second club called Denton Diablos Estudiantes.
-They also have a youth set up.
+They used to run a second team called Denton Diablos Estudiantes but they now use that name on their youth set up.

 Fort Worth Vaqueros FC – NPSL

-Founded in 2013, they too play in the Lone Star Conference of the South Region in the NPSL.
-They have a (somewhat rare) free youth setup.
-They will play in the Mid South Conference of USL-2.
+Founded in 2013, they play in the Lone Star Conference of the South Region in the NPSL.
+They have a (rare) free youth setup.

 McKinney Chupacabras – USL-2

-The newest tier 4 side, the Chupacabras begin play in 2025 under the ownership of Michael Hitchcock.
-Ron Poe Stadium will be their initial home in McKinney.
+The Chupacabras began play in 2025 under the ownership of Michael Hitchcock.
+Ron Poe Stadium is their initial home in McKinney.

 FC Dallas U23 – The League for Clubs